cfandoh123/SecondSpaceAI/README.md

-# Social AI Slack Bot MVP
+# SecondSpace AI Slack Bot MVP

 ## Overview

-**Social AI** is a Slack bot that helps connect people in a workspace by matching users with similar interests and automatically scheduling coffee chats or meetings between them.
+**SecondSpace AI** is a Slack bot that helps connect people in a workspace by matching users with similar interests and automatically scheduling coffee chats or meetings between them.
 The bot leverages user-provided interests and (in production) integrates with Google Calendar to find the best meeting times, making workplace networking seamless and fun.

 ---